An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Approximation Algorithms for Dynamic Maximum Independent Set

-If the two search paths in the solution tree are different, then $i_x$ does not become a new selected interval, and we simply insert it into $T_l(I(h_j))$ in $O(\log n)$ time.
-Else we also insert $i_x$ into $T_l(I(h_j))$, but we also have to perform a sequence of selection update operations, which are more involved for intervals of arbitrary length compared to the updates in Section~\ref{sub:2kapx}.
-Figure~\ref{fig:2-approx-insertion} shows an example.
-First we mark $i_x$ as selected and insert it into $T_s(I(h_j))$.
-Now we need to identify the next selected interval right of $i_x$ that would have been found by the greedy algorithm.
-We use the left tree $T_l(I(h_j))$ to search in $O(\log n)$ time for the interval $i'_z$ with leftmost right endpoint, whose left endpoint is right of the right endpoint $p$ of $i_x$.
-More precisely, we search for $p$ in $T_l(I(h_j))$ and whenever the search path branches into the left subtree, we compare whether the leftmost right endpoint stored in the root of the right subtree is left of the right endpoint of the current candidate interval.
+\textsc{\underline{Insertion/Deletion}:} Because the greedy algorithm for constructing the \maxset visits the intervals in left-to-right order based on the right endpoints, it would make the same decisions for all the intervals with their right endpoint before the right endpoint of $i_x$.
+Let $i_y$ be the right-most interval in the current solution such that the right endpoint of $i_y$ is before the right endpoint of $i_x$,i.e., $r(i_y) < r(i_x)$.
+We may assume such interval $i_y$ always exist by adding a dummy interval $(0,\epsilon)$ in each solution tree $T_s(I(h_j))$ for an arbitrary small value $\epsilon$.
+We could find $i_y$ for $i_x$ by querying the solution tree $T_s(I(h_j))$ in $O(\log \omega_j)$ time.
+Now we need to identify the next selected interval right of $i_y$ that would have been found by the greedy algorithm.
+We use the left tree $T_l(I(h_j))$ to search in $O(\log n)$ time for the interval $i'_z$ with leftmost right endpoint, whose left endpoint is right of the right endpoint $r(i_y)$ of $i_y$.
+More precisely, we search for $r(i_y)$ in $T_l(I(h_j))$ and whenever the search path branches into the left subtree, we compare whether the leftmost right endpoint stored in the root of the right subtree is left of the right endpoint of the current candidate interval.
+If so, we use this interval as the new candidate interval.
 Once a leaf is reached, the leftmost found candidate interval is the desired interval $i'_z$.
-This interval $i'_z$ is precisely the first interval after $i_x$ in the order considered by the greedy algorithm that is independent of $i_x$ and thus must be the next selected interval.
-If $i_z \ne i'_z$, we repeat the update process for $i'_z$ as if it would have been the newly inserted interval until we reach the end of $I(h_j)$; otherwise we keep $i_z$ as the successor of $i_x$ and stop the update process.
+This interval $i'_z$ is is precisely the first interval considered by the greedy algorithm after $I_y$ and thus must be the next selected interval.
+We repeat the update process for $i'_z$ as if it would have been the newly inserted interval until either $i'_z$ is also selected in the previous solution or we reach the end of $I(h_j)$.
+We now reevaluate the new \maxset $M(h_j)$ and its cardinality, which possibly affects $M(E_H)$ or $M(O_H)$.
+We obtain the new independent set $M_{i+1}=\argmax\{|M(E_H)|, |M(O_H)|\}$ for $G_{i+1}=(\mathcal{R}_{i+1}, E_{i+1})$.